FairDP: Certified Fairness with Differential Privacy: Experimental Results

+\textbf{Comparing with Baselines}.
+In general, \textsc{FairDP} significantly attains fairer decisions while maintaining high utility across datasets and fairness metrics with different privacy budgets compared with the clean model and the best baseline~DP-IS-SGD.

+Specifically, in the Adult dataset, under rigorous privacy protection ($\epsilon = 0.5$), \textsc{FairDP} gains 75\% improvement in demographic parity while attaining a modest decrease in ROC-AUC and Accuracy compared to the clean model (3\% in ROC-AUC, 4.3\% in Accuracy on average) average across different privacy budgets ($\epsilon \in [0.5, 2]$).
+Specifically, at $\epsilon =0.5$, the demographic parity reduce from $0.079$ in the clean model to $0.014$ of \textsc{FairDP} with $p$-value $=3.15e^{-5}$.
+Fig. \ref{fig:reduced-compared-clean} (Appx. \ref{Appx:supp}) illustrates the comparison between \textsc{FairDP} and the clean model in terms of fairness gains compared to utility drops, which shows that \textsc{FairDP} achieves more than $60\%$ improvement in terms of fairness while attaining marginal drop of utility (i.e., less than $5$\%) across different privacy budgets.
+Similar results between \textsc{FairDP} and the clean model are observed for other datasets and other fairness metrics with different privacy~budgets.

+Fig. \ref{fig:reduced-compared} illustrates the comparison between \textsc{FairDP} and the best baseline (DP-IS-SGD) in terms of fairness gains and utility drops.
+At $\epsilon=0.5$, \textsc{FairDP} achieves a significant gain across fairness metrics (over $45.83\%$) compared with DP-IS-SGD while attaining marginal utility drop (less than $2.64\%$) for the Adult dataset.
+Furthermore, \textsc{FairDP} attains $50.5\%$ gain on average in terms of demographic parity for the Adult dataset across different privacy budgets.
+In addition, under looser DP protection (i.e., $\epsilon=2.0$) where \textsc{FairDP} is less fair, \textsc{FairDP} still achieves a significant fairness gain ($34\%$) compared with DP-IS-SGD while maintaining marginal drop of utility (less than $1.8\%$) on average across fairness and utility metrics.
+Similar results are observed in other datasets and other fairness metrics.
+In fact, the fairness gains in \textsc{FairDP} go up to 78.41\% and 74.08\% on average across fairness metrics in the Default-CCC and UTK-Face datasets given $\epsilon = 0.5$ correspondingly.

+These results highlight the effectiveness of \textsc{FairDP} in addressing the trade-off among privacy, fairness, and utility for different ML tasks. \textit{The promising results of \textsc{FairDP} can be attributed to its unique approach of controlling the contribution of each group to the learning process, the DP-preserving noise injected into each group, enforcing a constraint on the decision boundary, and aggregating the knowledge learned from every group at each training step. \textsc{FairDP} fundamentally differs from the baselines, leading to its superior performance.}

 Another noteworthy observation is that treating fairness as a constraint, as in the case of DPSGDF, does not consistently improve the trade-offs among model utility, privacy, and fairness.
-For instance, in the Lawschool dataset, DPSGDF is less fair than the original DPSGD in terms of demographic parity ($0.23$ compared with $0.2$ in demographic parity with $p = 3.84e^{-7}$).
-A similar effect is observed in the Abalone dataset (Figure \ref{fig:joint_abalone}, Appendix \ref{appdx:supp}).
-This can be attributed to the fact that handling all groups simultaneously, within the noisy SGD process, can hide the information from minor groups, leading to degradation in fairness.
-Also, the fairness constraints, employed as penalty functions, have an impact on the optimization of the model, leading to a deterioration in its utility.
+In the Adult dataset, DPSGDF is less fair than the clean model in terms of demographic parity ($0.1$ compared with $0.079$ in demographic parity with $p = 3.84e^{-7}$, i.e., $25\%$ increase).
+This can be attributed to the fact that handling all groups simultaneously within the noisy SGD process can hide the information from minor groups, leading to a degradation in fairness.
+Also, the fairness constraints, employed as penalty functions, have an impact on the optimization of the model, leading to a deterioration in its performance for ML tasks.